1949 Louisville Cardinals football team

-The 1949 Louisville Cardinals football team was an American football team that represented the University of Louisville as an independent during the 1949 college football season.
+The 1949 Louisville Cardinals football team was an American football team that represented the University of Louisville as a member of the Ohio Valley Conference (OVC) during the 1949 college football season.
 In their fourth season under head coach Frank Camp, the Cardinals compiled an 8–3 record.
-The team was led on offense by Ross Lucia and played its home games at DuPont Manual Stadium in Louisville, Kentucky.
+The team was led on offense by Ross Lucia and played its home games at duPont Manual Stadium in Louisville, Kentucky.